MohamedGouda99/sprints_final_project/Readme.md

 docker tag myapp:latest <YOUR_ECR_REPO_URL>:latest
 docker push <YOUR_ECR_REPO_URL>:latest

-## Step 5: Deploying Kubernetes Manifests and Ingress
+## Deploying Kubernetes Manifests and Ingress

 Change to the `k8s-manifests` directory and run the following `kubectl` commands.
 Be sure to edit `deployment.yml` to include the correct Docker image: